kanchenjunga circuit trek

 • First Aid Kit that includes bandages, basic medicines, and precautionary medicines

-Travel Insurance for Kanchenjunga Trek
+Travel Insurance for the Kanchenjunga Circuit Trek

 When you buy an insurance plan, make sure that it consists of all the requirements mentioned above, so it won't be a frustrating situation while being on the trailhead.
 If possible, try acquiring one from your own country from a trusted company, so you can hike with a free mind here in Nepal, saving thousands of dollars and walking around with no worries.

-Booking Procedure
+Safe Booking Procedure

 For the confirmation of your Kanchenjunga Circuit Trek package, we require a 10% advance payment after the reservation is made.
-Please send us your necessary documents, such as a copy of your passport, passport-sized photos, and arrival flight information (if made), within a few days.
+Please send us your necessary documents, such as a copy of your passport, passport-sized photos, and arrival flight information (if available), within a few days.
 You can send booking amounts through bank transfer and online from our websites.
 After your booking is done, we’ll arrange everything for you that is necessary for the trip.
 After arrival in Nepal, you can make payments through Credit card, Cash, or bank transfer.
 If you have further queries, then you can contact us anytime.

-Even though it is quite hard for us to book the trip, Destination Himalaya Treks and Expedition will arrange it for you to make your Kanchenjunga trek possible even during peak season without any problem.
+Even though it is quite hard for us to book the trip, Destination Himalaya Treks and Expedition will arrange it for you to make your trek possible even during peak season without any problem.
 But to confirm the last-minute booking for the trek, you must pay 100%, and there will be no refund, as we must pay for a guide, porters, and accommodation before the trek, just to make the trip.
 For more details, make sure to WhatsApp or Viber (+977 9851016814) or email us directly at info@destinationhimalayatreks.com.

 FAQs